kiancn/CallbackMethod/README.md

     * MethodReference
     * MethodPack

-Are Generic versions are called:
+There are Generic versions are called:

     * MeReference<V,O>
     * MePack<V,O>